-For many people, the only treatment they will need is to rest and take things easy for a week or two, and to take painkillers as needed.
+For many people, the only treatment they will need is to rest and take things easy for a week or two, and to take pain relief medication as needed.

-You might find that paracetamol helps.
-But your doctor might recommend stronger painkillers.
+You might find that acetaminophen helps.
+But your doctor might recommend stronger pain medication.
 It's important to treat your pain for your own comfort, and to help relieve the pressure in your head.

 Your doctor might also suggest a drug to help with nausea and vomiting.
-These medicines are called anti-emetics.
+These medications are called antiemetics.
 These can be especially useful in children with concussion, who are more likely to be affected by nausea.

-If your doctor thinks that you might have dangerous bleeding around the brain, he or she might recommend medicine to stop you from bleeding too easily.
+If your doctor thinks that you might have dangerous bleeding around the brain, he or she might recommend medication to stop you from bleeding too easily.
 This is usually given as an intravenous infusion (an IV drip).

-Monitoring in hospital
+Monitoring in the hospital

-Most people with concussion don't need to stay in hospital for long.
+Most people with concussion don't need to stay in the hospital for long.
 But your doctor might want to keep you in for a while if: